EUDR: Latest News & Updates

 For micro- and small enterprises, the six-month grace period may be implemented in January-June, 2027.
 As the EU noted in October, a grace period would “allow economic operators to start complying with their obligations in line with the entry into application, while providing them with a grace period to adapt to the legislative changes.”

-If the proposal is adopted, it is possible that downstream small and medium operators and traders may not be required to submit due diligence statements.
+It is possible that downstream small and medium operators and traders may not be required to submit due diligence statements.
 Only one submission in the IT system will be required for the entire supply chain.
 In other words, the operator that places the product (or makes it available) in the market is responsible for reporting obligations.

 What Should Companies/Operators Do?